wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 {% include l18n.html %}
 {% include _toc.html %}

-There are 7 conditions enabling public leak of secret data from GitHub repositories:
+Conditions enabling leak of secrets from GitHub and other source repositories:

 1. <a href="#Need_2FA">Your GitHub account password can be stolen</a>
 2. <a href="#Dorking">"Dorking" scans by hackers look for secrets in GitHub</a>
-3. <a href="#SecretsRemain">Secrets remain in prior commit history need to be removed from GitHub</a>
+3. <a href="#SecretsRemain">Secrets remain in prior commit history</a>
 4. <a href="#Forgot">You may forget to add .gitignore or remove local secrets</a>
 5. <a href="#Crackers">Static passwords can be cracked eventually</a>
 6. <a href="#Crash">You can lose secrets when your laptop crashes or is lost</a>